Skip to content

 Mucositis

-Very rarely, children undergoing oncological treatment may develop mucositis which can affect their nose.
-This, in conjunction with thrombocytopaenia and nasal cannulae, NG tubes, and turbulent airflow can cause a very difficult to treat epistaxis.
-ENT may use Floseal – a haemostatic semi-solid matrix made of human recombinant thrombin.
-Do not pack or instrument the nose as this will cause more bleeding.
+Very rarely, children undergoing oncological treatment may develop mucositis that affects the nose.
+In conjunction with thrombocytopenia, nasal cannulae, NG tubes, and turbulent airflow, this can cause a very difficult-to-treat epistaxis.
+ENT may use Floseal, a haemostatic semi-solid matrix of human recombinant thrombin.
+Do not pack or instrument the nose, which will cause more bleeding.

 Clinical Assessment